posit-dev/chatlas/README.md

 pip install openai
 ```

-Now, simply paste your API key into the `chatlas.OpenAI` constructor (consider securely [managing your credentials](#managing-credentials) if sharing your code), and start chatting!
+Paste your API key into the `OpenAIChat()` constructor to start chatting, but also consider securely [managing your credentials](#managing-credentials):

 ```python
 from chatlas import OpenAIChat